Sachimugu/Machine-learning/README.md

 **Result**

 The Decision tree model accuracy score is  0.83 and 10-fold cross validation average accuracy: 0.79.So, the model does a very good job in predicting whether or not a passenger will survive or not.

+## 3. Support Vector Machine Algorithm

+Support Vector Machine or SVM is one of the most popular Supervised Learning algorithms, which is used for Classification as well as Regression problems.
+However, it is primarily used for Classification problems in Machine Learning.

+The goal of the SVM algorithm is to create the best line or decision boundary that can segregate n-dimensional space into classes so that we can easily put the new data point in the correct category in the future.
+This best decision boundary is called a hyperplane

+image

+Linear SVM: Linear SVM is used for linearly separable data, which means if a dataset can be classified into two classes by using a single straight line, then such data is termed as linearly separable data, and classifier is used called as Linear SVM classifier.
+Non-linear SVM: Non-Linear SVM is used for non-linearly separated data, which means if a dataset cannot be classified by using a straight line, then such data is termed as non-linear data and classifier used is called as Non-linear SVM classifier

+**Problem Statement**

+In this projecct, The  dataset used is based on "Bank Marketing" UCI dataset (please check the description at: http://archive.ics.uci.edu/ml/datasets/Bank+Marketing).The data is enriched by the addition of five new social and economic features/attributes (national wide indicators from a ~10M population country), published by the Banco de Portugal and publicly available at: https://www.bportugal.pt/estatisticasweb.This dataset is almost identical to the one used in [Moro et al., 2014] (it does not include all attributes due to privacy concerns).

+I try to classify weather or not client will a subscribe to a term deposit?./n  To do this, I used the SVM classifer.
+The Python implementation is presented in the Jupyter notebook

+**Result**

+The Decision tree model accuracy score is  0.8 and 10-fold cross validation average accuracy: 0.8.So, the model does a very good job in predicting whether or not a passenger will survive or not.

+refrence : [Moro et al., 2014] S. Moro, P. Cortez and P. Rita.
+A Data-Driven Approach to Predict the Success of Bank Telemarketing.
+Decision Support Systems, In press, http://dx.doi.org/10.1016/j.dss.2014.03.001